 Chase also considers your income in the selection process.
 A higher income can boost your approval chances, especially if your credit score is on the low-end of the approval spectrum.

-Another way to see if you automatically qualify for the Chase Sapphire Reserve is checking your Chase Pre-Qualified Offers.
+Another way to see if you automatically qualify for the Chase Sapphire Reserve® is by checking your Chase Pre-Qualified Offers.
 Do not despair if you do not see the Chase Sapphire Reserve on the list.
-People have reported applying and getting approved for the Sapphire Reserve even though Chase said they weren’t prequalified for the card.

 Enjoy the Chase Sapphire Reserve

-Many travelers love the Chase Sapphire Reserve and often considered it one of the best, if not the best, travel rewards card in the industry.
+Many travelers love the Chase Sapphire Reserve and often considered it one of the best travel rewards cards in the industry.
 Of course, this largely depends on your travel preferences and how you plan to use your credit card.

-A second flexible redemption option with the Sapphire Reserve is the option to transfer your points on a 1:1 ratio to 11 airline and hotel Chase Ultimate Rewards partners.
-This can be a great way to secure discounted partner flights, top off your current award balance with a partner loyalty program or book award travel for a lower price than the Chase travel portal offers.
+A second flexible redemption option with the Sapphire Reserve is the option to transfer your points on a 1:1 ratio to Chase Ultimate Rewards partners.
+This can be a great way to secure discounted partner flights, top off your current award balance with a partner loyalty program, or book award travel for a lower price than the Chase travel portal offers.

-These benefits are in addition to the $300 annual travel credit, Global Entry/TSA Precheck application fee reimbursement, and complimentary airport lounge access.
+These Chase Sapphire Reserve benefits are in addition to the $300 annual travel credit, Global Entry/TSA PreCheck application fee reimbursement, and complimentary airport lounge access.

-While having an excellent credit score greatly increases your instant approval chances, it is possible to be approved with good credit.
-As this article shows, you can get approved with a score in the 600s if you have a solid credit portfolio.
+The Chase Sapphire Reserve® is a high-class travel rewards card with a high annual fee.
+Having an excellent credit score greatly increases your instant approval chances.
 Your approval chances can increase if you have an existing relationship with Chase or a responsible track record with another credit card with a high credit limit.
-Remember, if you currently don’t qualify for the Chase Sapphire Reserve, don’t be afraid to apply again in the future.
+If you currently don’t qualify, don’t be afraid to try again in the future.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.